Strivacity Directory Connector

 The Strivacity Directory Connector facilitates support for legacy user identity stores (LDAP-capable products, database stores, etc.) when migrating from an on-premises solution to Strivacity, or when it is too complex to move authentication credentials directly to Strivacity.

-The Directory Connector uses a direct connection to the on-premise store to securely process authentication requests from the cloud without the need to open firewall ports or other traffic from the Internet.
+The Directory Connector uses a direct connection to the on-premises store to securely process authentication requests from the cloud, eliminating the need to open firewall ports or allow other Internet traffic.

 Capabilities

-- Only send necessary information about the user to the cloud from the store.
+• Only send the necessary information about the user to the cloud from the store.

 How to set up